 Symmetrical cabinets spanning the wall of your kitchen can make a statement while providing enough storage for even a large family’s kitchen needs.
 If you’re the type who keeps an abundance of gadgets and dishware, installing open shelves might not be the right fit for you.
 You might consider wall-to-wall cabinets as a traditional, yet stylish alternative.

 To complete your minimalist kitchen design, break up your countertop with a large, uncomplicated sink.
-Style specifics can vary, but undivided sinks with plenty of room are widely preferred in 2021.
-The farmhouse style sink is a particularly popular element of the newest kitchen trends.
+Style specifics can vary, but undivided sinks with plenty of room are widely preferred in 2022.
+The farmhouse-style sink is a particularly popular kitchen trend.
 For maximum style, consider contrasting the metal finish of your sink with the other hardware in your kitchen.
 Mixed metal finishes were once a hard “no,” but continue to hold a strong place in current kitchen trends.
-An overall dark sink with light countertops can add even more stylish contrast to your updated home.
+An overall dark sink with light countertops can add an even more stylish contrast to your updated home.

-Many people have experienced drastic lifestyle changes in the last year.
+Many people have experienced drastic lifestyle changes in the last few years.
 If you find yourself needing a facelift for your living spaces, don’t be afraid to go against the grain or take big steps toward remodeling the kitchen area in a way that serves you.
-2021 can be your year to make lasting improvements to your home – by following only the top kitchen trends.
+2022 can be your year to make lasting improvements to your home – by following only the top kitchen trends.